torabian/emi/emi-npm/README.md

 - [x] Type of action options, to determine the values as query
 - [x] Url parameters type-safety
-- [x] FetchMeta data class, containing the method, url, url generator, fetch and axios helper
+- [x] FetchMeta data class, containing the method, url, url generator and fetchx
 - [x] Generate the object into typescript `type` only
 - [x] Generate Request, and Response classes
 - [x] Generate type-safe query strings (?param=1) and support deep nested